-Aftercare is Essential for Mitigating Laser Skin Treatment RISKS
+Aftercare is Essential to Mitigate Laser Skin Treatment Risks

 One of the most important steps to lessening the impacts of laser skin treatment risks is making sure you are thoroughly educated on a sufficient post-treatment routine.
 Your laser skin treatment expert may suggest cold compresses for pain, adequate moisture, avoiding the sun and irritating skin care products, using SPF 30, and sleeping in a position that allows the treatment area to optimally heal.

 Most patients can return to work almost immediately after their laser skin procedure, and by following staff recommendations, can camouflage any redness or apparent trauma with approved makeup.

 - Botox/Dermal Fillers

 - Denver Facial Plastic Surgeon

 - Eyelid Procedures

 - Healthy Living